a4my/my-cheatsheets/react-FCC.md

 ### Create a React Component

 The other way to define a React component is with the ES6 class syntax.
-In the following example, Kitten extends React.Component:
+In the following example, `Kitten` extends `React.Component`:

 ```js
 class Kitten extends React.Component {